 C. Equally desirable.

 5. Imagine you have put two eggs in a boiling pot.
 Which of the following two actions is more desirable?
 [Focus is Failed]

-A. You go back to the pot to remove the eggs from the pot, but the egg shells are broken and eggs are mixed with water.
+A. You go back to the pot to remove the eggs from the pot, but the egg shells are broken and the eggs are mixed with water.

 B. You decide to wait for two more minutes for the eggs to boil.